djD-REK/ien/src/pages/privacy-policy.md

       *As stated above, subscription to our free email newsletter implies consent to the possibility of receiving marketing emails.*

-      *Marketing may be regarding consulting proposals or for other professional reasons.*
+      *Marketing may be regarding other products, services, or opportunities.*

       *These emails may be sent via Iranian Economic News or directly from Steven Terner.*